jaymcor/jaymcor.github.io/notes/mastodon_quickstart.md

 * [fediscience.org](https://fediscience.org/about) -- actual scientists
 * [indieweb.social](https://indieweb.social/about) -- open independent web
 * [hci.social](https://hci.social/about/more) -- human computer interaction

-There are many many more servers available to choose from.
+* ... (many)

-### How to check out a server
+### How to explore a server / community

 * Load the server's home page and click the "Local" feed link (or append `/public/local`)
   * There's at least something going on, right?
   * Evaluate the content subjectively...
-  * Can you see a few interesting random posts lying around?
+  * Can you see a few interesting random posts?
   * Comfortable neighborhood?
 What kind of people?
   * Right level of friendliness, intellectualism, etc?
 * Read the server's about page (click about on lower left or append `/about`)
   * **Important**: can you abide the **code of conduct**?
   * Do the server rules offer the protections you want?
   * Do the server rules offer the freedoms you want?
-  * Sanity check moderated servers list...
+  * Extra credit: sanity check moderated servers list...
-    * Are there people you want to follow that would be filtered?
+    * Are there people or servers you want to follow that would be filtered?

 ------------------------------------------------------------------